paulmouzas/paulmouzas.github.io/_posts/2015-03-01-messing-with-pygame.md

 ---
+layout: post
-title: Messing With Pygame and Trigonometry
+title: 'Messing With Pygame and Trigonometry'
 ---
 I didn't do too well in high school trigonometry.
 I think it's because I couldn't quite grok it.
 I slogged through the course and passed but I just couldn't intuitively understand it.
 Later, after programming for a little while and messing around with pygame, I finally got it.
 I think if programming were required in school, and kids made their own games, it would be a lot easier for kids to understand trig.